1. Get the word out.

 As with beach warning signage and rescue equipment, too many communities use budgets as an excuse for laying off lifeguards.
 Our partners in the US Coast Guard and other experts are happy to help you justify hiring a highly-trained lifeguard to prevent a tragedy that would bring police, fire, EMS, search vessels, dive teams, search & rescue helicopters, and grief counselors, which cost a whole lot more.

-These ambitious goals cost money, so we ask for your generous tax-deductible donation, to help us keep people safer and END DROWNING in the Great Lakes.
+These ambitious strategies cost money, so we ask for your generous tax-deductible donation, to help us keep people safer and END DROWNING in the Great Lakes.
 Thank you.